• Skip to primary navigation

 Stir in the whipped cream until well combined, and then pour the mixture into a freezer-safe container.

-I used a glass bowl with a lid, but an old plastic ice cream container will do the trick just as well.
+I used a glass bowl with a lid, but an old plastic ice cream container would do the trick just as well.

 Ice cream being scooped from a container.